 Gilmorehill Campus

-Common Law degree is designed for you if you plan to practise law in common law jurisdictions such as England and Wales, Northern Ireland, Ireland, Canada and India.
+The Common Law degree is designed for those who plan to practise law in common law jurisdictions such as England & Wales, Northern Ireland, Ireland, and Canada.
 It is not suitable if you wish to enter the legal profession in Scotland.
+The Common Law curriculum offers intellectual depth and has a range of flexible options.

 Common Law is an exacting intellectual discipline and offers a thorough grounding in the principles of core areas of the law.
 The degree can be studied to Ordinary level, requiring three years of full-time study, or to Honours level in four years of full-time study.